 A: Your stormwater charges help pay for a comprehensive system of stormwater management and drainage services throughout the City of Portland.
 The charge includes costs for maintaining stormwater sumps, drainage ditches, storm sewers, and keeping Portland ’s streets clear of flooding.
 It also covers the costs of programs that keep stormwater pollutants from entering Portland ’s rivers and streams.
 The discount reflects the amount of stormwater that private properties contribute to the overall stormwater system (equivalent to 100% of the on-site stormwater charge, which is equal to 35% of the sum of the total stormwater charges).

-A: Clean River Rewards is a new stormwater discount program that is separate from previous discount programs.
+A: The Clean River Rewards stormwater discount program is separate from previous discount programs.
 Current ratepayers must register their properties since property ownership or other site conditions may have changed.
 Once a property is registered, you will not have to re-register unless site conditions or ratepayer information changes.

-- any portion of a building covered with an ecoroof, or
+- Any portion of a building covered with an ecoroof

 About the Discount

-A. Yes, providing the trees are located on your tax lot.
+A. Yes, if the trees are located on your tax lot.